MMAR: Towards Lossless Multi-Modal Auto-Regressive Probabilistic Modeling

 \subsection{Implementation Details}

-By default, we utilized the AdamW optimizer with betas (0.9, 0.95).
-The weight decay was consistently maintained in proportion to the learning rate.
-During the first training stage, a learning rate of 5e-5 was employed for a total of 4 epochs, with an initial warm-up phase of 0.5 epochs, followed by maintaining the learning rate at 5e-5.
-In the second stage, the 0.5B model maintained a 5e-5 learning rate and a 0.5 epoch warm-up, with training lasting for 3 epochs.
-For the larger 7B model, we initially applied a 2e-6 learning rate for 1.5 epochs, before transitioning to a 1e-6 learning rate for an additional 1.5 epochs.
-Furthermore, during the first stage, the total batch size for the smaller 0.5B model was 2496, while it was 1152 for the larger 7B model.
-In the second stage, the total batch size for the smaller 0.5B model was 768, and for the larger 7B model, it was 480.
-Notably, in both stages, only the PLoRA portion of the LLM parameters is trainable, and a consistent image resolution of 256x256 was used throughout.
-Our models utilize \texttt{bfloat16} during training and inference.
-For DDPM sampling, we convert the model output to \texttt{float32} for higher precision.
+By default, we used the AdamW~\citep{adamw} optimizer with betas (0.9, 0.95) and weight decay proportional to the learning rate.
+In the first training stage, a learning rate of 5e-5 was used for 4 epochs (with a 0.5-epoch warm-up) for the 0.5B model, and 2e-5 for 3 epochs (with a 0.5-epoch warm-up) for the 7B model.
+The second stage used 5e-5 for 3 epochs (with a 0.5-epoch warm-up) for the 0.5B model, and 2e-5 for 3 epochs (with a 0.5-epoch warm-up) for the 7B model.
+Batch sizes were 2496 for the 0.5B model and 1152 for the 7B model in the first stage, and 768 for the 0.5B model and 480 for the 7B model in the second stage.
+The image tokenizer and original pre-trained LLM parameters were frozen in both stages, while other parameters were trainable.
+A consistent image resolution of 256x256 and the LDM-KL-16~\citep{LDM} tokenizer were used throughout.